Harrisburg, Pennsylvania: 19th century

-With Harrisburg poised for growth in steel production, the Borough of Steelton became the ideal location for this type of industry.
+With Harrisburg poised for growth in steel production, Steelton became the ideal location for this type of industry.
 It was a wide swath of flat land located south of the city, with rail and canal access running its entire 4 mile length.
 There was plenty of room for houses and its own downtown section.
 Steelton was a company town, opened in 1866 by the Pennsylvania Steel Company.
 Highly innovative in its steel making process, it became the first mill in the United States to make steel railroad rails by contract.
-In its heyday Steelton was home to more than 16,000 residents from 33 different ethnic groups.
+In its prime, Steelton was home to more than 16,000 residents from 33 different ethnic groups.
 All were employed in the steel industry, or had employment in services that supported it.
 In the late 19th century, no less than five major steel mills and foundries were located in Steelton.
 Each contained a maze of buildings; conveyances for moving the products; large yards for laying down equipment; and facilities for loading their product on trains.
 Stacks from these factories constantly belched smoke.
 With housing and a small downtown area within walking distance, these were the sights and smells that most Steelton residents saw every day.

 The rail yard was another area of Harrisburg that saw rapid and thorough change during the years of industrialization.
 This was a wide expanse of about two dozen railroad tracks that grew from the single track of the early 1850s.
 By the late 19th century, this area was the width of about two city blocks and formed what amounted to a barrier along the eastern edge of the city: passable only by bridge.
 Three large and ornately embellished passenger depots were built by as many rail lines.
 Pennsylvania Railroad was the largest rail line in Harrisburg.
 It built huge repair facilities and two large roundhouses in the 1860s and 1870s to handle its enormous freight and passenger traffic and to maintain its colossal infrastructure.
 Its rails ran the length of Harrisburg, along its eastern border.
 It had a succession of three passenger depots, each built on the site of the predecessor, and each of high style architecture, including a train shed to protect passengers from inclement weather.
 At its peak in 1904, it made 100 passenger stops per day.
-It extended westward to Pittsburgh; across the entire state.
-It also went eastward to Philadelphia, serving Steelton en route.
-The vital anthracite coal mines in the Allegheny Mountains were reached by the Northern Central Railroad.
-The Lebanon Valley Railroad extended eastward to Philadelphia with spurs to New York City.
-Another rail line was the Philadelphia and Reading Railroad which provided service to Philadelphia and other points east.
+It extended west to Pittsburgh, across the entire state, and east to Philadelphia, serving Steelton along the route.
+The anthracite coal mines in the Allegheny Mountains were reached by the Northern Central Railroad.
+The Lebanon Valley Railroad extended east to Philadelphia with spurs to New York City.
+Another rail line was the Philadelphia and Reading Railroad, which provided service to Philadelphia and other points east.